MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-licensing-organization.md

 ## License types and capabilities

 There are three kinds of Power BI per-user licenses: Free, Pro, and Premium Per User.
 The type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
-Where an organization stores content is determined [subscription license type](#subscription-license-types).
+Where an organization stores content is determined by [subscription license type](#subscription-license-types).

 One type of organizational subscription, [Power BI Premium](service-admin-premium-purchase.md), is a capacity-based license.
-Using Premium capacity allows Pro and PPU users to share content and collaborate with free users and PPU users.
+Using Premium capacity allows Pro and PPU users to share content and collaborate with others who have free and PPU licenses.

 For detailed information about licensing, see [Licenses for the Power BI](../fundamentals/service-features-license-type.md).

-For detailed information about licensing, see [Licenses for the Power BI](../fundamentals/service-features-license-type.md).

-Content created by a user who is assigned a PPU license can only be shared with other users that have a PPU license, unless that content is specifically put on a workspace hosted on a Premium capacity.
+Content created by a user who is assigned a PPU license can only be shared with other users who have a PPU license, unless the content is specifically saved in a workspace hosted with Premium capacity.
 For a detailed breakdown of feature availability per license type, see [Features by license type](../fundamentals/service-features-license-type.md).

 ## Subscription license types